He's So Fine: Chart performance

-All-time charts

-"My Sweet Lord" lawsuit
+"My Sweet Lord" plagiarism lawsuit

-On February 10, 1971, Bright Tunes Music Corporation filed suit alleging the then current George Harrison hit, "My Sweet Lord", was a plagiarism of "He's So Fine".
-The case did not go to trial until February 1976 when the judge ruled on the liability portion of the suit in favor of Bright Tunes, determining that Harrison had committed "subconscious" plagiarism.
+On February 10, 1971, Bright Tunes Music Corporation filed suit alleging that George Harrison had plagiarised "He's So Fine" in his then-current hit "My Sweet Lord".
+The case did not go to trial until February 1976, after which the judge ruled in favor of Bright Tunes on the liability portion of the suit, determining that Harrison had committed "subconscious" plagiarism.